ShowmickKar/Snake-Game/README.md

-# A Simple Snake game made in python and Pygame
+# A Simple Snake game made with python and Pygame

 I made a snake game in python and used algorithmic techniques to efficiently control the snake's movement and resize/grow its body.